IronOxidizer/lemmy-lite/README.md

 1. First load fetches a CSS stylesheet, favicon, and svgs.
 These are cached so all subsequent pages require only a single HTML request.
 2. I use CSS Tables because it's faster and simpler than FlexBox and Grid is broken on IE11 and NetSurf.
+3. Each page refresh is limited to 1 API call to limit the impact on instances and to keep page times fast.